Traumerei-Trepie/Traumerei-Trepie/README.md

 - 👋 Hi, I’m @Traumerei-Trepie
 - 👀 I’m interested in ... anime, manga, video games, Arknights, Fate/Grand Order, Pokemon Masters EX, Metroid, FromSoftware games
 - 🌱 I’m currently learning ...
 Javascript, C++.
-- 📫 How to reach me ... uhm this git or martog02@gmail.com, Merlin#5889 on Arknights and FGO i'll add a friend id soon
+- 📫 How to reach me ... github...
+Also Merlin#5889 on Arknights and FGO i'll add a friend id soon

 <!---
 Traumerei-Trepie/Traumerei-Trepie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.